Dot Tag Setup¶

 Once you’ve installed Dot tags as part of your Dot instrumentation, this handy tool lets you verify if those tags are sending all the necessary parameters required by Dynamic Product Ads.

-The tool performs a simple check on the required parameters, as shown below:
+The tool performs a simple check on the required parameters.

 The required parameters for DPA are: